-In the Web context, one of the main factors is the direct consequence of expensive Public Key operations performed by servers as part of each SSL handshake.
+In the web context, one of the main factors is the direct consequence of expensive public-key operations performed by servers as part of each SSL handshake.
 Since most SSL-enabled servers use RSA, the burden of performing many costly decryption operations can be very detrimental to the server performance.

 For example, a typical Pentium server (running Linux and Apache) can handle about 322 HTTP connections per second at full capacity, but only 24 SSL connections per second; and a Sun 450 (running Solaris and Apache) fell from 500 to 3 connections per second [5].
-To improve the performance of the SSL handshake protocol, there are several ways:
+There are several ways to improve the performance of the SSL handshake protocol:

 - 1. Hardware: Obviously, a specific circuit can improve the performance.
-This solution may not be a good solution to small or medium-sized servers [6]. - 2.
-Session Caching: The cache allows subsequent connections to resume an earlier TLS session, and thus, to reuse the result of an earlier computation.
-Research has suggested that, indeed, session caching helps to improve the web server performance[1].
+This solution may not be a good solution for small or medium-sized servers [6]. - Session Caching: The cache allows subsequent connections to resume an earlier TLS session, and thus, to reuse the result of an earlier computation.
+Research has suggested that, indeed, session caching helps to improve the web server performance [1].
 However, the cache technology has no help to speed up the session setup. - 3.
-Software: Many algorithmic approaches for speeding up SSL's performance on a web server are presented in literatures [7]-[13].
-It is designed for heavily-loaded web servers handling many concurrent SSL sessions.
-However, these schemes ignore the satisfactory of the user requirements for QoS, such as the stability of the system and the tolerable response time.
+Software: Many algorithmic approaches for speeding up SSL's performance on a web server are presented in the literature [7-13].
+They are designed for heavily-loaded web servers handling many concurrent SSL sessions.
+However, these schemes ignore the satisfaction of the user requirements for QoS, such as the stability of the system and the tolerable response time.

-Being aware of the computational imbalance between clients and server in the SSL handshake protocol, we proposed a secret exchange algorithm to overcome the problem.
-The starting point of the proposed scheme is a technique due to the batch RSA decryption [14] [15].
+Being aware of the computational imbalance between clients and server in the SSL handshake protocol, we propose a secret exchange algorithm to overcome the problem.
+The starting point of the proposed scheme is a technique due to the batch RSA decryption [14, 15].
 This paper adapts the certificate mechanism so as to provide the SSL setup with a unique certificate issued by the Certificate Authority (CA).
-This paper also proposes the constrained model integrating the user-perceived quality into secure web server design [16][17].
+This paper also proposes the constrained model integrating the user-perceived quality into secure web server design [16, 17].
 This paper also optimizes the batch size by the constrained model, which meets the user requirements-aware security ranking focusing on the optimal result in different public key sizes.
 In addition, the proposed scheme uses the approximate analytical solution of the mean response time to optimize the batch size of the server.
 It is designed for heavily-loaded web servers handling many concurrent SSL sessions.
 Notice that a preliminary version of this paper appeared in the paper [18].

-The rest of the paper is organized as follows: Section II describes the secret exchange algorithm in the SSL handshake protocol.
-The proposed constrained model of the QoS-aware optimization strategy is presented in Section III.
-The QoS-aware optimization algorithm is presented in Section IV.
-Section V validates the proposed solutions through both analysis and simulation studies, and Section VI concludes the paper.
+The rest of the paper is organized as follows: Section 2 describes the secret exchange algorithm in the SSL handshake protocol.
+The proposed constrained model of the QoS-aware optimization strategy is presented in Sect.
+3. The QoS-aware optimization algorithm is presented in Sect.
+4. Section 5 validates the proposed solutions through both analysis and simulation studies, and Sect.
+6 concludes the paper.